cuba/Canoe/README.md

 }
 ```

 Most of what we do here is pretty straightforward: configure a cell, move cells, delete cells.
-In a simpe example, it's difficult how truly useful this is.
+In a simple example, it's difficult how truly useful this is.
-But even with these basic examples, `TableViewHelper` made it much easher and quicker to do these operations.
+But even with these basic examples, `TableViewHelper` made it much easier and quicker to do these operations.
-Imagine a much much much more complex screen with different row types and differnt types of interactions.
+Imagine a much much much more complex screen with different row types and different types of interactions.

 ## Advanced example
 TODO